 Mechanisms of peptide-mediated inhibition of Nav1.8 that block pain signals

-How do venom peptides inhibit Nav1.8 to block transmission of pain signals in scorpion mice?
+How do specific toxin peptides in venom inhibit Nav1.8 to block transmission of pain signals in scorpion mice?
 How can this system provide insight into Nav1.8 gating mechanisms and improve efforts to develop non-addictive pain treatments?

 Scorpion mice have evolved amino acid substitutions in their Nav1.8 that impart binding sites to AZ bark scorpion venom peptides.
 When mice are stung by scorpions, the venom inhibits Nav1.8, decreasing compound action potentials in the dorsal root ganglia of nociceptive neurons.
 Ultimately, the venom blocks pain in these mice.
 Electrophysiological data suggest that the venom traps the Domain I voltage-sensor to stabilize Nav1.8 in a slow inactivated state.
 Venom mining revealed five peptides that inhibit Nav1.8, ranging from a complete to a partial block of current.
 In order to characterize the inhibitory activity of venom peptides on Nav1.8 we are using an integrative approach: